uvicore/framework/README.md

 ## What is Uvicore?

 * A fullstack blazing fast asynchronous python Web, API and CLI framework.
-* Inspiration taken heavily from the elegance and design quality of Laravel.
+* Inspired by the elegance and design quality of Laravel.
+Though it is NOT a Laravel clone by any stretch of the imagination.
+If you want Laravel, go get Laravel and stop complaining about PHP :)
 * Not a mirco framework, up and running with a complete system in minutes, no boilerplate.
 * Deeply config driven with extremely deep merged and overridable package configs.
 * Package based.
 Apps are packages, packages are apps.
 No "shell" or "project" required.
 Run it or use it in another running app, all in one.